wen-wagmi/DeFi-Streetwear-Brand/README.md

-# DeFi-Streetwear-Brand: Wen-Wagmi Whitepaper
+# A DeFi-Streetwear DAO Whitepaper

 **Overview:**

-Merch and apparels for almost all DeFi DAO communities (yearn, aave, inverse, cope, etc..) is a highly demanded market since the booming of crypto community lately yet supply is unable to satisfy these community.
-This is because there's only 2-3 players in the space (loldefi, sushiswag, metafactory, the 3 most reknowned ones) that are able to satisfy only a small portion of the community
+Merch and apparels for almost all DeFi DAO communities (yearn, aave, inverse, cope, etc..) is a highly demanded market since the boom of crypto community lately yet supply is non existance.
+This is because there's only 2-3 players in the space (loldefi, sushiswag, metafactory, 3 of the most reknowned merch brands) that are able to satisfy only a small portion of the community

 We aim to start a streetwear fashion brand that is governed the community (streetwear DAO) where anyone can design, contribute and suggest their preference for the brand.
 Since there are already some existing players.
 The following whitepaper is divided into 2 sections.
 The first will discuss on the further analysis of the strength and weakness of the current markets and the streetwear DAO's solution.
 Second section will consist of value proposition of the DAO towards the INV ecosystem as well as our roadmap for the streetwear DAO.